Revisiting Jeff Beck’s Only Top 10 Album, ‘Blow by Blow’

 Together, they produced a diverse set boasting funky fusion experiments like "You Know What I Mean" and "Constipated Duck" (a bass-driven standout belying its silly title), propulsive virtuoso displays like "Freeway Jam" and "Scatterbrain" (even more catchy than it was spectacularly complex), and a pair of comparatively simple, but equally beautiful melodic improvisations on Stevie Wonder’s "Cause We’ve Ended as Lovers" (Wonder also guested on the track "Thelonious") and Bernie Holland’s positively sublime "Diamond Dust."

-As usual, Beck had taken to a brand new musical lexicon like a fish to water.
+Beck had taken to a brand new musical lexicon like a fish to water.
 But, above all else, these tunes possessed a groundbreaking immediacy that was sorely missing in most attempts to fuse rock and jazz, and certainly contributed to making Blow by Blow into a million-selling Top 5 album, and another reminder there was truly nothing Beck could not do with a plank of wood and six strings.
 And no crossroads he couldn’t solve, on his own terms.